 One of the first emails I got on my Contact Page was from Lora Williams, sharing information about gaming charity Extra Life, so now I’m sharing that information with you!
-Be sure to read to the end to find out about their upcoming Pokémon Go meetup and walk, and how you can help local kids in need!
+Be sure to read to the end to find out how you can help local kids in need!

 Please introduce yourself.

 My name is Lora Williams and I am the President of the Extra Life Kansas City Guild!

 When did you get into gaming and what do you love about it?

 I’ve dabbled in tabletop RPGs, card games, video games, and board games, and I have found I love board gaming the best.
 While I’m addicted to Fallout 4 currently, most of my gatherings with friends involve some kind of board or card gaming.
 It’s a cheap (well, depending on the game) activity to do with friends, both near and far.
 Plus, it’s something we have in common and can discuss even when not gaming.

 What do I love about gaming?
 It’s definitely the connectivity of it, but also, especially with video games, the ability to plunge into another world, explore it, and get out of your normal life routine.
 I also love the test of my intelligence, which is why I LOVE strategy board games.
 I love trying to solve the problems my competitors cause me and I also love winning….who doesn’t?What do I love about #gaming?
 It’s definitely the connectivity of it… – @MedievalMelody Click To Tweet

 Tell us about Extra Life and the Extra Life Kansas City Guild.